romerobrjp/best-route-finder/README.md

 - IntelliJ IDEA

 ### Motivation
-Despite working with robusts technologies such as JSF, EJB, Glassfish and Jersey REST API, I chose to use the above mentioned technologies because they are more simpler and lighter, avoiding so much boilerplate code.
+Despite working with robusts technologies such as JSF, EJB, Glassfish and Jersey REST API, I chose to use the above mentioned technologies because they are simpler and lighter, avoiding so much boilerplate code.
 Thus, even never had developed applications using Spring nor Jetty, this experiencie allowed me to try some good newer technologies that are warm in IT market.
-So, this way I can build more clean, lighter and objective Web applications.
+So, this way I can build cleaner, lighter and objective Web applications.

 ### How to deploy and execute the application: